lifofifoX/thunder/README.md

 ### Notes
 - A `wallet.json` file is created.
 Delete it to reset.
 - STORE THE SEED SAFELY AND NEVER SHARE IT.

+### Disclaimer
+- This is experimental software.
+Use at your own risk.
+- Do not trust random code from the internet with real funds.
+- Verify the code yourself before use.
+Keep your sats safe.